Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 That’s why my rule of thumb for choosing your dictionary is to make sure that it includes both the infinitive and the present tense forms.

-And that’s why I always teach the verbs in two forms: zvati, zove
+And that’s why I always teach the verbs in two forms, infinitive and present tense: zvati, zove

-Here and in my other resources, like “Your first 50 Verbs” that I share with my email subscribers, or in “The Ultimate Conjugator”.
+Here and in my other resources, like “Your first 50 Serbian Verbs”, or in “The Ultimate Conjugator”.

 Now, after reading all this, you must feel that you’ve learned a great deal about the Serbian verbs.